jt-lanl/cov-voc/README.md

 list.  this list of sites is useful as input to `xspike` if you want different runs over different geographical regions to all be using a common set of sites.

-## MUTANTSRISING (OBSOLETE)

-similar to `embers` but draws line plots on on a log y-axis; makes it easier to see if some variant is increasing in frequency even if its total frequency is small compared to currently dominant variants.
-(Now incorporated into EMBERS)

 ## COUNTVARIANTS

 counts how many variants of a variant appear in an input set of sequences